AIIrondev/Cabug-Folder-Sorter/SECURITY.md

 ## Reporting a Vulnerability

-If you find Vulnerability please report this as an comment under the release ore try stepping in contact with me.
+If you find Vulnerability please report this as an comment under the release ore try to stepp in contact with me.